Skip to content

 The play Hamilton made light of the fact that the Schuyler Sisters were looking for husbands.

 Luck should have it in January 1780 as Alexander Hamilton was reintroduced for the second time to Elizabeth “Betsey” Schuyler, who by coincidence was visiting her Aunt Gertrude Schuyler Cochran and Uncle John in Morristown.
 Betsy’s Uncle John Cochran was General Washington’s doctor while in Morristown.
-The Cochrans were guests of Jabez Campfield and the owner of the house at the time.
+The Cochrans were Jabez Campfield’s guests and the house’s owner at the time.
 “Washington and his officers hosted four to five dances throughout the winter.
 Betsey Schuyler and Alexander Hamilton met at one of those dances,” says National Park Service guide Kim Watts.

 Elizabeth Betsy Schuyler